Fairy Dust Sprinkled Cake Batter BlondiesSkip to Recipe

 - 2 cups organic blanched almond flour

-- 1 teaspoon of vanilla extract or vanilla bean powder
+- 1 teaspoon vanilla bean powder

-- Preheat your oven to 350 degrees.
+- Preheat oven to 350 degrees.

 - Line a 6×6 or an 8×8 pan with parchment paper.

 - In a bowl add shortening, stevia, salt, and vanilla powder.

 - Mix with a stand mixer or handheld electric mixer, or hand mix it.

 - Once mixed added the 2 flax eggs, & mix until well combined.

 - Clean the sides of the bowl and add all of the dry ingredients until it is well-mixed.

 - Add in the quinoa sprinkles and cacao nibs last, saving some to add to the top along with the sea salt flakes.